• Skip to primary navigation

 Canceling an Uber Eats order when you’re a customer isn’t difficult.
 To cancel your order, you’ll need to go to your order in the Uber Eats app, then click on the help screen.
 From there, you’ll find an option to cancel your order.

 The only thing you’ll need to think about when canceling an order is whether you’ll get a refund.
 When it comes to getting a refund on Uber Eats, speed is the name of the game.
 If you cancel your order immediately after you place it, you’ll likely automatically get a full refund.
-However, if the restaurant has already started preparing the order, you’re probably going to be out of luck unless you can convince Uber Eats customer support to give you a refund.
+Indeed, after you place an order, Uber Eats gives you 10 seconds to cancel the order before it’s finalized and goes to the restaurant.
+Pay attention that you placed the correct order because this is your last chance to cancel without penalty.

-In my experience, if you cancel an order within seconds of placing it, you’ll usually get a refund automatically.
+Once the order is confirmed, it gets sent to the restaurant.
+At this point, your chances of being able to cancel your order and get a refund drop dramatically.
+If you contact Uber immediately. you might have a chance of getting a refund.
 But if you wait even 20 or 30 seconds, you’ll find yourself getting a message saying you won’t get a refund if you cancel.
 I’ve found that if you message customer service and explain to them what’s going on, they’ll usually be able to cancel the order and give you a refund.
 It’s not a guarantee, but it’s your only hope if you’ve waited too long.

 The good thing is you don’t have to guess to see if you’ll get a refund.
-Before you cancel an order, Uber Eats will give you a popup telling you whether or not you’ll receive a refund.
+Before you cancel an order, Uber Eats will give you a popup telling you whether or not you’ll receive a refund and asking you to confirm you want to cancel the order.

 Getting Partial Refunds On Uber Eats

-A common situation you might find yourself in is when some of your order is missing.
-A lot of the time, the restaurant might have forgotten to pack an item or maybe the driver forgot to grab an item from the restaurant.
+A common situation you might find yourself in is when part of your order is missing.
+A lot of the time, the restaurant might have forgotten to pack an item or the driver forgot to grab an item from the restaurant.

 The good thing here is that Uber Eats will automatically refund you for any missing items in your order.
-If you find that your order is missing some items, simply go to your order screen, click on the order that has a problem, then click the “get help” button.
+If you find that your order is missing some items, simply go to your order screen, click on the order that has an issue, then click the “get help” button.

 cancel uber eats order